Skip to main content

 School Matinees

-From Native American dance to circus performance, there’s something new to learn for students of all ages.
-There will be five in-person school matinees, running between October 2023 and April 2024.
+From Mariachi to a South African youth choir, there’s something new to learn for students of all ages.
+There will be six in-person school matinees, running between October 2025 and April 2026.

 How To Buy Tickets

-We’ve made a change to simplify and streamline the purchasing process and no longer accept mailed forms.
-Please fill out the new online request form and you will be contacted to arrange payment.
+Please fill out the online request form and you will be contacted to arrange payment.

 Tickets are $11 for students, $15 for adults (1 adult for each 10 students required)

-If the performance you wish to request is sold out, please join our waitlist:
+When the performance you wish to request is sold out, you can join our waitlist:

 Purchasing questions?
 Contact Group Sales Coordinator at 530.754.4658 or email us